franzheidl/bookmarks.chocmixin/README.md

 If the Bookmarks window is already open, you can alternatively click the `Add Bookmark` button.

 ## Opening a bookmark
 Bring up the Bookmarks window by selecting `Go > Bookmarks > Show Bookmarks` or using `alt-cmd-ctrl-b`.
 Use the `Arrow Down` / `Arrow Up` keys to select the bookmark to open and double click or hit `Enter` to open it.
+Once a bookmark has been opened, the bookmarks window will close to get out of your way.

 ## Editing a bookmark, bookmarking directories
 Click the Edit icon of the bookmark you want to edit: